lucasew/telegram-sendmail/README.md

 - Built in Python: Easier to adapt and contribute.
 - stdlib only: No additional libraries have been used to build this.
 Simpler to deploy.
 - NixOS ready: Just `imports` in your configuration.
 I recommend using something like [sops-nix](https://github.com/Mic92/sops-nix) to deal with secrets.
 [Integration example](https://github.com/lucasew/nixcfg/blob/496f3723e212dbcd94a830f3abfc6973ed5327de/nodes/common/telegram_sendmail.nix#L6).

+## TODO
+- [ ] Retrying later if failed because of bad Internet connection.
+- [ ] Simplify adoption with other distros, like Fedora and Ubuntu.